severalnines/docs/user-guide/mysql/manage.rst

 Load Balancer
 ``````````````

-Deploys load balancers (HAProxy), virtual IP (Keepalived) for MySQL-based clusters (NDB, Galera).
+Manage deployment of load balancers (HAProxy and MaxScale), virtual IP address (Keepalived) and Garbd.
 For Galera Cluster, it is also possible to add Galera arbitrator daemon (Garbd) through this interface.
 You can monitor the status of the job under *ClusterControl > Logs > Jobs*.

 HAProxy
 .......